Explore our expert-made templates & start with the right one for you.

 - upserts (updates and deletes)

-Upsolver ETLs are automatically orchestrated whether you run them continuously or on specific time frames, without the need to write any orchestration code in Apache Spark or Airflow.
-This is how, in most instances, Upsolver basically makes Airflow redundant, including orchestrating complex workflows at scale for a range of use cases, such as machine learning.
+With SQLake, ETL jobs are automatically orchestrated whether you run them continuously or on specific time frames, without the need to write any orchestration code in Apache Spark or Airflow.
+This is how, in most instances, SQLake basically makes Airflow redundant, including orchestrating complex workflows at scale for a range of use cases, such as clickstream analysis and ad performance reporting.

 - Airflow fills a gap in the big data ecosystem by providing a simpler way to define, schedule, visualize and monitor the underlying jobs needed to operate a big data pipeline.